MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/mainframe-data-replication-azure-data-platform-content.md

   - [Azure ExpressRoute](https://azure.microsoft.com/products/expressroute) lets you extend your on-premises networks into Azure over a private connection by using a connectivity provider.
   - [Azure VPN Gateway](https://azure.microsoft.com/products/vpn-gateway) is a virtual network gateway used to send encrypted traffic between an Azure virtual network and an on–premises location over the internet.
-  - [Azure Active Directory (Azure AD)](https://azure.microsoft.com/products/active-directory) is an identity and access management service, which can be synchronized with an on-premises directory.
+  - [Azure Active Directory (Azure AD)](https://azure.microsoft.com/products/active-directory) is an identity and access management service that can be synchronized with an on-premises directory.

 - Application

-  - [Azure Virtual Machines](https://azure.microsoft.com/products/virtual-machines) provides on–demand, scalable computing resources available in Azure.
+  - [Azure Virtual Machines](https://azure.microsoft.com/products/virtual-machines) provides on–demand, scalable computing resources.
 The mLogica data migration cluster runs on Azure Linux virtual machines optimized for network performance.

 - Storage

   - [Azure Blob Storage](https://azure.microsoft.com/products/storage/blobs) offers a highly available, encrypted-at-rest, cost-efficient, high-capacity storage facility.
 It enables direct binary SFTP traffic from the mainframe.
-Blob Storage can mount containers on Linux virtual machines using NFS.
+Blob Storage can mount containers on Linux virtual machines by using NFS.
   - [Azure SQL](https://azure.microsoft.com/products/azure-sql), [Azure Database for PostgreSQL](https://azure.microsoft.com/products/postgresql), and [Azure Database for MySQL](https://azure.microsoft.com/products/mysql) are fully managed platform as a service (PaaS) services for SQL Server, PostgreSQL, and MySQL.
 They provide high-performance, highly available options for mainframe relational data, emulated non-relational data, and emulated Virtual Storage Access Method (VSAM) data.
-  - [Cosmos DB](https://azure.microsoft.com/products/cosmos-db) is an Azure NoSQL database.
+  - [Azure Cosmos DB](https://azure.microsoft.com/products/cosmos-db) is an Azure NoSQL database.
 Use it to migrate non-relational mainframe sources like Information Management System (IMS), Integrated Database Management System (IDMS), and adaptable database system (ADABAS).

 - Monitoring

   - [Azure Monitor](https://azure.microsoft.com/products/monitor) delivers a comprehensive solution for collecting, analyzing, and acting on telemetry from cloud and on-premises environments.
   - [Application Insight](/azure/azure-monitor/app/app-insights-overview) receives application telemetry to analyze and present.
   - [Azure Monitor Logs](/azure/azure-monitor/logs/data-platform-logs) is a feature of Azure Monitor that collects and organizes log and performance data from monitored resources.
 This feature can consolidate data from multiple sources into a single workspace.
 These sources include platform logs from Azure services, log and performance data from virtual machine agents, and usage and performance data from applications.
-They can be analyzed together using a sophisticated query language.
-It's capable of quickly analyzing millions of records.
+Analyze these sources together by using a sophisticated query language, which is capable of quickly analyzing millions of records.
   - [Log Analytics](/azure/azure-monitor/log-query/log-query-overview) is a feature of Azure Monitor.
 Log queries help you use the data collected in Azure Monitor Logs and mLogica load script execution logs, which are stored in Blob Storage.
 A powerful query language allows you to join data from multiple tables, aggregate large sets of data, and perform complex operations.

 ### Potential use cases